Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 Should polishing pad be wet or dry?

-The answer depends entirely on the pad type — wet and dry pads are fundamentally different products with different bond formulations, diamond concentrations, and heat tolerances.
-Wet pads require continuous water flow and are the professional standard for natural stone polishing.
+Wet pads require continuous water flow.
 Dry pads are designed for use without water, typically for concrete or on-site applications.

 How to choose between wet and dry polishing?